MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/trusted-organizations-external-meetings-chat.md

 You can choose to enable or disable chat with external unmanaged Teams users (those not managed by an organization, such as Microsoft Teams (free)).
 If you allow chat with unmanaged Teams users, you can further control how your users communicate with them:

 - You can control if unmanaged Teams users can initiate the communication with your users.
-- You can restrict communication to a list of external user profiles that you manage.
+- You can create a list of external user profiles that users can communicate with.
+- You can restrict communication to the external user profiles list if needed.

 Meetings are not supported with unmanaged Teams users.
 If invited to a meeting, they're considered anonymous when joining.